-Advantages of Buying Real Estate with a Roth Solo 401(k) Plan
+Advantages of Buying Real Estate with a Roth Solo 401(k) for Real Estate

-Power of Tax-Free Investing: One of the main attractions to the self-directed Roth Solo 401(k) plan is based on the fact that qualified distributions of Roth earnings are tax-free.
+Power of Tax-Free Investing: One of the main attractions to the self-directed Roth Solo 401(k) for real estate is based on the fact that qualified distributions of Roth earnings are tax-free.
 As long as certain conditions are met and the distribution is a qualified distribution, the Roth solo 401(k) plan participant will never pay tax on any Roth distributions received.
-The advantage of contributing to a Roth solo 401(k) plan is that income and gains generated by the Roth 401(k) investment can be tax-free and penalty-free so long as certain requirements are satisfied.
-Unlike with a pre-tax solo 401(k) plan contributions, contributions to a Roth solo 401(k) are not tax deductible.
+The advantage of contributing to a Roth Solo 401(k) plan is that income and gains generated by the Roth 401(k) investment can be tax-free and penalty-free so long as certain requirements are satisfied.
+Unlike with a pre-tax Solo 401(k) plan contributions, contributions to a Roth Solo 401(k) are not tax deductible.
 The power of tax-free investing can be best illustrated by way of the following examples:

-- Example 2: Ben, a self-employed real estate agent, who is 30 years began funding a Roth solo 401(k) plan with $8000 and wanted to know how much he would have at age 70 if he continued to make $8000 annual contributions and was able to earn at an 8% rate of return.
+- Example 2: Ben, a self-employed real estate agent, who is 30 years began funding a Roth Solo 401(k) for real estate with $8000 and wanted to know how much he would have at age 70 if he continued to make $8000 annual contributions and was able to earn at an 8% rate of return.
 Ben did some research and was astonished that at age 70 he would have a whopping $ 2,238,248 tax-free which he can then live off or pass to his wife or children tax-free.

-- Example 3: Mary, a self-employed real estate investor, who is 35 years began funding a Roth solo 401(k) plan with $13000 and wanted to know how much she would have at age 70 if she continued to make $13000 annual contributions and was able to earn at a 10% rate of return, which she felt was possible based off her past real estate investment returns.
+- Example 3: Mary, a self-employed real estate investor, who is 35 years began funding a Roth Solo 401(k) for real estate with $13000 and wanted to know how much she would have at age 70 if she continued to make $13000 annual contributions and was able to earn at a 10% rate of return, which she felt was possible based off her past real estate investment returns.
 Mary did some research and was astonished that at age 70 she would have a whopping $ 3,875,649 tax-free which she could then live off or pass to her husband and children tax-free.

 Invest in What You Know & Understand: Most people mistakenly believe that their retirement funds must be invested in bank CDs, the stock market, or mutual funds.
 Few Investors realize that the IRS has always permitted real estate to be purchased with retirement funds.
 Investments in real estate with a Solo 401(k) are fully permissible by the IRS and it is even stated right on its website.
 With a Roth 401(k) Plan or Roth 401(k) plan sub-account, you can invest your after-tax Roth 401(k) Plan funds in real estate, precious metals, tax liens, private business investments, and much more tax-free!
 Unlike with a pre-tax 401(k) Plan, with a Roth 401(k) account, all income and gains would flow back tax-free to your account.
 As long as you have reached the age of 59 1/2 and have had the Roth 401(k) account opened at least five years, you can take Roth 401(k) Plan distributions tax-free.
 In other words, you can live off your Roth 401(k) Plan assets or income tax-free.
 With federal income tax rates expected increase, the ability to have a tax-free source of income upon retirement may be the difference between retiring early or not.

-Use Leverage Without Tax: When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”) – a type of Unrelated Business Taxable Income (also known as “UBTI or UBT”) on which taxes must be paid.
+Use Leverage Without Tax: When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (“UDFI”) – a type of Unrelated Business Taxable Income (also known as “UBTI or UBIT”) on which taxes must be paid.
 The UBTI tax is approximately 40% for 2018.
-Whereas, with a Roth Solo 401(k) plan, you can use leverage without being subject to the UDFI rules and UBTI tax.
+Whereas, with a Roth Solo 401(k) for real estate, you can use leverage without being subject to the UDFI rules and UBTI tax.
 This exemption provides significant tax advantages for using a Roth Solo 401(k) Plan versus an IRA to purchase real estate.
-In other words, with a Roth Solo 401(k) Plan, one can super charge their returns by using non-recourse leverage to increase their real estate investment amount and generating tax-free returns without paying any UBTI tax.
+In other words, with a Roth Solo 401(k) for real estate, one can super charge their returns by using non-recourse leverage to increase their real estate investment amount and generating tax-free returns without paying any UBTI tax.
 This is a really attractive and exiting opportunity for real estate investors.